SallyRagab/Survey-form/README.md

 # Survey-form
-My third project from freeCodeCamp
+My third project from freeCodeCamp.
+It's a survey form to gather feedbacks from users.